Board of Directors

-Thomas Lynch has served as the Chairman of the board of Evofem Biosciences, Inc. since November 2015.
-Mr. Lynch also currently serves as Chairman of the boards of, Profectus Biosciences Inc. and Adherium Inc. and as a non-executive director of GW Pharmaceuticals where he serves as Chairman of both its remuneration and nomination committees.
-Mr. Lynch is also the non-executive chairman of the Ireland East Hospital Group and the Mater Misericordiae University Hospital, a non-profit charitable foundation providing acute hospital services to both public patients funded by the HSE (defined below) and private patients.
+Mr. Lynch has served as the Chairman of the board of directors of Evofem Biosciences since November 2015.
+Mr. Lynch also currently serves as Chairman of the Boards of Profectus Biosciences Inc, and Adherium Limited and as a nonexecutive director of GW Pharmaceuticals where he serves as Chairman of its compensation committee and as a member of its audit committee.
+Mr. Lynch is also the non-executive chairman of the Ireland East Hospital Group and the Mater Misericordiae University Hospital, a non-profit charitable foundation providing acute hospital services to both public and private patients.

 From 2012 to 2014, Mr. Rutherford served as Chairman of European Healthcare Group Limited, before its acquisition by two US based hedge funds.
 From 2008 to 2011, Mr. Rutherford served as Chairman and CEO of the quoted UK fund management group, MAM Funds Plc.
 From 2004 to 2009, Mr. Rutherford served as Chairman of SGI Funds, a Guernsey, Cayman and Hong Kong based diversified fund management group.
 From 2003 to 2006 Mr. Rutherford was Chairman and oversaw the restructuring of Noble House Group Limited, a large UK leisure business which was sold in 2006.
 In 2002 as Chairman and CEO he led the restructuring and sale of quoted UK finance specialist Euro-Sales Plc with 18 offices across Europe.

-Professor William Hall is a renowned expert in infectious diseases and virology.
-He currently serves as Distinguished Professor in Hokkaido University in Japan and is Professor Emeritus of Medical Microbiology and the Centre for Research in Infectious Diseases at University College Dublin’s (UCD) School of Medicine and Medical Science.
-He is also Executive Chairman of the UCD National Virus Reference Laboratory and is a Consultant Microbiologist at St. Vincent’s University Hospital Dublin.
 Professor Hall also serves as a consultant to the Minister of Heath and Children in the Republic of Ireland, providing input on a range of topics including influenza pandemic preparedness and bioterrorism.
-Prior to his tenure at UCD, Professor Hall was Professor and Head of the Laboratory of Medical Virology, Senior Physician and Director of the Clinical Research Centre at the Rockefeller University in New York.
-He previously served as an Assistant and Associate Professor of Medicine at Cornell University.
-Professor Hall is a Board member of The Atlantic Philanthropies and is a co-founder of the Global Virus Network.
-Professor Hall has served as a non-executive director of ICON plc, based in Dublin, Ireland, since February 2013.
-He is a member of its audit committee and the compensation committee and is chair of the nominating and governance committee.
-Professor Hall holds a B.Sc.(Honors.) in Biochemistry and a Ph.D. in Biochemistry/Virology from Queen’s University Belfast.
-He received his M.D. from Cornell University Medical College, New York and a D.T.M.&H., Diploma of Tropical Medicine and Hygiene, from the London School of Hygiene and Tropical Medicine, London.
+Prior to his tenure at UCD.
+Professor Hall was Professor and Head of the Laboratory of Medical Virology, Senior Physician and Director of the Clinical Research Centre at the Rockefeller University in New York.
+Professor Hall previously served as an Assistant and Associate Professor of Medicine at Cornell University.
+Professor Hall is a board member of The Atlantic Philanthropies and is a co-founder of the Global Virus Network.